iama3191/rock-paper-scissors-lizard-spock/README.md

 - The counters

-The game features three counters: for the round, for the user's score and the computer score.
+The game features three counters: for the round, for the user's score and the computer's score.
 These counters are in a container with a lighter blue as a background color,  just to get user's attention  without getting distracted from the game.

 *Counters set to zero*